Enumeration of plane unicuspidal curves of any genus via tropical geometry: Correspondence between unicuspidal algebraic curves and unicuspidal tropical curves

 \subsection{Multiplicities of tropical cuspidal fragments}

-Theorem \ref{t2} (Section \ref{sec-pw} below) expresses the multiplicity of each unicuspidal tropical curve $(\Gamma,\bp,h)$ appearing in Theorem \ref{tuc1} (i.e., the number of unicuspidal algebraic curves tropicalizing to the given tropical curve) as the product of factors associated with the non-flat rational trivalent vertices and of a factor $\mu_c$ associated with its tropical cuspidal fragment $(\Gamma_c,\bp_c,h_c)$.
-In the following Sections \ref{sec-cfa}-\ref{sec-cfc}, we compute the factors associated with cuspidal fragments of type A, B, and C. In Section \ref{sec-lp} we show that, in most interesting cases, tropical curves with cuspidal fragments of type D and E do not appear at all.
+Now we compute the multiplicity of each cuspidal tropical curve $(\Gamma,\bp,h,\widehat g)$ as in Theorem \ref{tuc1}.
+In each case we show that the multiplicity is the product of some factor $\mu_c$ corresponding to the cuspidal tropical fragment and the factors related to the rational trivalent vertices and rational ordinary and extended edges of $\Gamma$ outside the tropical fragment (the latter factors being as listed in Section \ref{nod-mod}, the last paragraph of part (3).
+Furthermore, we consider only cuspidal tropical curves with cuspidal fragments of type A, B, and C. In Section \ref{sec-lp} we show that, in most interesting cases, tropical curves with cuspidal fragments of type D and E do not appear at all.
 The treatment of types D and E can be found in Appendix.